-If you wanted to only pay a one off fee then you could use a software program like Keyword Elite.
-Whether you are interested in Google Adwords or Adsense, it produces long lists of suitable keywords for you to choose from.
+If you wanted to only pay a one off fee then you could use a software program like AdwordAnalyzer.
+It provides real-time tracking of Adwords costings and searches for each search term as long as you have an Google Adwords account.